ynput/ayon-documentation/website/docs/addon_sso_admin.md

 to modify a user's role within Ayon's user management system.
 Subsequent logins by the user will reflect their updated role.

+After restarting the server and logging out, you will see a new "Log in using Google" button on the login page.

 Discord
 -------